feanor07/spring-data-listdeletion/README.md

 call : `curl -X GET http://localhost:8080/books`

 ### Delete all books via repository.deleteAll
-Delets the books in table all together via repository method.
+Deletes the books in table all together via repository method.
 call: `curl -X DELETE http://localhost:8080/books/aslist`

 ### Delete all books via iteration
-Delets the books in table via for loop and calling repository `delete` one by one
+Deletes the books in table via for loop and calling repository `delete` one by one
 call: `curl -X DELETE http://localhost:8080/books/iteration`

 ## Testing